-- A. Is structurally balanced whereby current budgetary revenues are sufficient to meet current budgetary expenses (those that are ongoing in nature); - B. Considers the affordability of rates within the context of local wealth and income indicators; - C. Is at a level necessary to ensure the adequate maintenance and operations of the wastewater system and ensure material compliance with all applicable regulatory requirements; - D. Is sufficient to meet Actuarially Determined Contribution (ADC) for HRSD's defined benefit plans; - E. Includes amounts necessary to maintain the required reserves in amounts at least equal to the minimum balances as defined in this Policy; - F. Enables HRSD to meet the debt service coverage targets defined in these policies and the covenants contained in its Trust Agreements; and - G. Annually funds at least 15 percent of its capital improvement program in cash.
+- A. Is structurally balanced whereby current budgetary revenues are sufficient to meet current budgetary expenses (those that are ongoing in nature); - B. Considers the affordability of rates within the context of local wealth and income indicators; - C. Is at a level necessary to ensure the adequate maintenance and operations of the wastewater system and ensure material compliance with all applicable regulatory requirements; - D. Is sufficient to meet Actuarially Determined Contribution (ADC) requirements for HRSD's defined benefit plans; - E. Includes amounts necessary to maintain the required reserves in amounts at least equal to the minimum balances as defined in this Policy; - F. Enables HRSD to meet the debt service coverage targets defined in this Policy and the covenants contained in its Trust Agreement; and - G. Annually funds at least 15 percent of its capital improvement program in cash. - 3.2.3 Capital Improvement Program (CIP).
+Each year HRSD will adopt a ten-year CIP that identifies capital projects to be undertaken over the next ten years to meet projected needs for regulatory compliance, infrastructure renewal, expansion, replacing old or new facilities, principally Capital Assets and Locality Assets. - 3.2.4 Budgetary Accounting and Control.
+HRSD operates in accordance with annual operating and capital budgets prepared on a basis of accounting that is different from generally accepted accounting principles. - A. The operating budget is adopted by department, with budgetary controls exercised administratively by management at the division level.
+The General Manager/Chief Executive Officer is authorized to transfer funds among divisions without further approval by the Commission.